Frequently Asked Questions

-What's the difference between a express interest project and a sign up project?
+What's the difference between a Referral and a HandsOn Managed Project?

 What if I have an idea for a new project or want to become a community partner?

 We are always looking for new projects and partners.
-If you have an idea for a project, contact us by email or phone (804-330-7027).
 If you would like to learn more about becoming an community partner, visit our Partner page.

 I don't have transportation.
 Can you get me to volunteer projects?

 We do not have the capacity to transport volunteers to our projects, but some sites are accessible via public transportation.

 After I create an account, how do I sign up for a volunteer project?

 Log in to your account, and click on the Find an Opportunity tab to find projects that interest you, either by searching or by viewing the Opportunity Calendar for those done-in-a-day projects.
 Each project's description will indicate how to participate.

 What is my username?

 Your username is the email address you created your account with.